-Dentist may suggest deep cleaning in some cases where there is too much buildup of tartar.
-In this process, dentist will clean the gum pockets and all the areas where it is hard for the brush to reach.
+The dentist may suggest deep cleaning in some cases where there is too much buildup of tartar.
+In this process, the dentist will clean the gum pockets and all the areas where it is hard for the brush to reach.

 3. Flap Surgery

 This treatment is suggested when the problem is too severe.
-In this process, dentist will perform flap surgery which involves bone or tissue grafts.
-The periodontist lists up the gums and performs deep cleaning to remove bacterial, plaque and tartar.
+In this process, the dentist will perform flap surgery which involves bone or tissue grafts.
+The periodontist lists up the gums and performs a deep cleaning to remove bacteria, plaque and tartar.
 Once the procedure is completed, periodontist put back the gums in place.

 4. Loss of Gum Tissue